 These losses in funding and health insurance coverage will be devastating to hundreds of thousands of people and to state finances.
 As we will show in reports coming out in the next few days, the impact on the state’s economy will also be devastating.

 Note that the study only examines the impact of per capita caps on the traditional Medicaid program through fiscal 2026.
 As a result of the Senate adopting Pennsylvania Senator Pat Toomey’s Medicaid proposal, starting in that year the inflation rate for the per capita caps drops from the Medical Care component of the Consumer Price Index (CPI-M) or CPI-M +1 for seniors and the disabled to the Consumer Price Index (CPI-U).
 The Congressional Budget Office projects the CPI-M to be 3.7% while the CPI-U is projected to be 2.4%.
 As a result, federal funding for traditional Medicaid will decline much faster after 2026 than before.
 We hope to have details from Manatt / Robert Wood Johnson next week about the additional cost to Pennsylvania.
-But our own projections of the impact of per capita caps shows that the loss in funding for fiscal years 2027 to 2035 will be 75% more than what it is for the years 2020 to 2025.
-If the Manatt / Robert Wood Johnson study comes to same conclusion, the state will lose $8.7 billion in this period in funding for traditional Medicaid and $52.73 billion in total Medicaid funding as a result of both the per capita caps on traditional Medicaid and the ending of the Medicaid expansion.
+But our own projections of the impact of per capita caps show that the loss in funding for fiscal years 2027 to 2035 will be 75% more than what it is for the years 2020 to 2025.
+If the Manatt / Robert Wood Johnson study comes to the same conclusion, the state will lose $8.7 billion in this period in funding for traditional Medicaid and $52.73 billion in total Medicaid funding as a result of both the per capita caps on traditional Medicaid and the ending of the Medicaid expansion.

 Comparing the Manatt / Robert Wood Johnson with our previous work